BlobbyProj/Blobby/README.md

 ========================
 To Run on Linux OS

-1. Make sure you have SDL2 Library Installed (if not, see 'downloading SDL2 for Linux below').
+1. Make sure you have SDL2 Library, SDL2_Image, and SDL2_Mixer Installed (if not, see the downloading information section below).

 2. Go into the main blobby directory that contains the makefile